-Starting off our final session (like I said in the previous entry, I don’t remember exactly when that was), we decided to go back to the Yuffie plotline and finish off Bahamut Fury to complete our set of summons and acquire “all characters” as per our Marathon goal.
+Let’s go on to things that were definitely in our final session.
+We decided to go back to the Yuffie plotline and finish off Bahamut Fury to complete our set of summons and acquire “all characters” as per our Marathon goal.
 As it happened, we rolled a Summon during the battle, prompting one of us to shout: “Help me, Bahamut!”
 We rolled Ifrit instead.
 Such a disappointment.
 In return for getting all of the DMW entries we were rewarded with the Fury Ring, a ring that allowed counterattacks. (more…)

 Our next session started with Zack and Kunsel being separated for what would prove to be the last time, only to reunite with Cloud at his briefing for the mission!
 Buddies!
 Soon, Cloud had rounded up a total of three guardsmen (including himself) to go with Zack and Sepiroth on the mission, which Sepiroth finally revealed was to the village of Nibelheim, for any FFVII fans who hadn’t already worked that out.
 That started Chapter 9, and Crisis Core’s recreation of the famous flashback from FFVII.
 And that means it’s time for us to see just how many of the flashback’s elements no longer make any damned sense when put into their “proper” context. (more…)